WICG/webpackage/explainer.md

 `application/signed-exchange` resource is received to parse the claimed signed-exchange headers, the client extracts the logical URL from those headers and then tries to find a valid signature over the headers that is trusted for the claimed origin.
-If it can't find any, it either
+If none of the signatures are valid, it either

 1. redirects to the logical URL as if the whole signed exchange were a 302 response, or